Doctor of Healthcare Administration (DHA)

 This is an advanced course in statistics that covers analyses used in multivariate statistical techniques.
 The course is designed to broaden and deepen learners understanding of advanced statistics in multivariate techniques.
 As such, several multivariate techniques are covered, including their appropriateness to given situations, analysis, and interpretation.
 The emphasis of the course is on practical application of concepts learnt to given research problems and/or opportunities.
 The course is developed to balance theory and application and provides numerous opportunities for application to practical problems.
 Learners also complete a draft research proposal integrating sound research plans and procedures.

-The advanced qualitative research course builds on the knowledge and skills students acquire in prior research courses.
-This course leads students to an in-depth treatment of qualitative research methodology, exploring its theoretical underpinnings and associated methods for design, data collection, interpretation, and reporting of results.
+The advanced qualitative research course builds on the knowledge and skills students acquire in MTHD 803 and MTHD 804.
+This course leads students on an in depth treatment of qualitative research methodology, exploring its theoretical underpinnings and associated methods for design, data collection, interpretation, and reporting of results.
 Ethics are emphasized for each stage of research.
-This course will guide students to develop the methodology and data analysis for their dissertation proposal and research.
+This course will also guide students to develop the methodology and data analysis for their dissertation proposal and research.

 Through this course, students will familiarize with mixed-methods research and design.
 They will gain knowledge on the four different types of mixed-methods: triangulation design, embedded design, explanatory design, and exploratory design.
 Students will learn how to conceptualize their own study in terms of these different design types.
 They will gain hands-on experience on how to formulate a research question fitted for a mixed-methods design, collect some data, and analyze it.
 They will discuss and learn about challenges and advantages of mixed-methods designs.
 At the end of this course students will be able to work on their dissertation proposal.